AdguardTeam/AdguardKnowledgeBase/12.miscellaneous/03.plurals/docs.en.md

 It is no secret, that there are a lot of differences between the world’s languages.
 One of these differences is the use of plural forms that can cause huge difficulties when it comes to localization issue.

-We strongly recommend you to properly read this article to learn more about plural forms and about how they are being used in AdGuard translations.
+We strongly recommend you to properly read this article to learn more about plural forms and how they are being used in AdGuard translations.

 <a name="plurals"></a>

 ## What do plural forms mean?

 Nouns in different languages can have several plural word forms.
-Their use depends on the specific number that goes before the word to indicate the number of items expressed by the word.
+Their usage depends on the specific number that goes before the word to indicate the number of items expressed by the word.

-For instance, the English words have two word forms when speaking about something in different numbers, like *'one star'* or *'two stars'*.
+For instance, English words have two word forms when speaking about something in different numbers, like *'one star'* or *'two stars'*.
 It doesn’t matter if you say five, twenty-six or even five hundred thirty-two stars – the ending 's' will remain the same.
 And it happens because the English nouns have only two plural forms – for the singular number and for the plural one.

 But some languages can contain only one or, conversely, many more plural forms.

-In contrast to English the Polish language has three plural forms of nouns.
+In contrast to English, the Polish language has three plural forms of nouns.
 One of them is used when speaking about something in the Singular, another form is used in the Plural but with numbers ending in 2-4, excluding 12-14, and the third form – for words with other numbers in front of them.

 Let’s have a look at this picture.
 Here you can see the groups of numerals which determine a word form when standing in front of it.